-LG V30 price, release date, and carrier deals (Updated: US carrier pre-orders are live)
+Where to buy the LG V30 (Update: unlocked V30 up for pre-order)

 B&O Play earphones will be packaged with the V30, but only in some markets.
 LG says these earphones feature digital filters that adjust the pre- and post-ringing of the impulse response of music with three different user-selectable features.
 There are also four presets that mix and match sound frequencies and decibel scales to help produce high-quality audio.

-Get a free DayDream View VR Headset when you order your LG V30 from Verizon, AT&T, or T-Mobile.
+Get a free DayDream View VR Headset when you order your LG V30 from Verizon, AT&T, T-Mobile, or US Cellular.

 LG V30 carrier and retailer deals:

-Unlocked: No formal details on the unlocked model have been revealed at this time.
+Unlocked: The unlocked LG V30 is now up for pre-order from B&H for $829.99, with expected availability set for Tuesday, December 5.

-Verizon: You can now pre-order the V30 on Verizon’s website where it will run you $840.
+Verizon: You can now purchase the V30 in Cloud Silver on Verizon’s website where it will run you $840.
 If you opt to finance the phone through Verizon, it’ll add $35/month to your bill.
 To sweeten the deal, Verizon is offering a $200 gift card if you purchase by November 20.

-AT&T: The LG V30 is now available for pre-order on AT&T’s website.
-In-store sales start on Friday, October 6th.
+AT&T: The LG V30 is now available from AT&T’s website.
 For those curious, the AT&T version will work with AT&T’s new 5G Evolution network.
-The phone costs $810 outright, or $27 per month for 30 months with AT&T Next.
-There’s also a deal for a free second V30 but there are, of course, some strings attached:
+The phone costs $810 outright, or $27 per month for 30 months with AT&T Next, and there’s also a deal for a free second V30.
+There are, of course, some strings attached:

 “For a limited time, buy an LG V30 and get one FREE when you add a line and buy both on AT&T Next with monthly eligible wireless and have eligible DIRECTV service.”

-T-Mobile: T-Mobile appears to be getting the phone a bit later.
-V30 pre-orders will have begun on T-Mobile’s website, but sales won’t start until the 13th.
-The price is $80 down and 30 per month for 24 months, which means outright pricing will be $800.
+T-Mobile: You can now place your order for the V30 from T-Mobile, though the device is currently on backorder until October 11.
+It’s available in Cloud Silver with 64 GB of storage and can be yours for $80 down and $30 per month for 24 months.
+It’s also available for $800 outright.

 It’s worth noting that the V30 is the first T-Mobile phone to support T-Mobile’s 600 Mhz spectrum, which should give better performance in rural areas.

-Sprint: Sprint has announced that it would carry the LG V30 Plus in the US, bringing the 128 GB version of LG’s just-announced flagship to North America.
-Pricing and release date are not available yet, unfortunately.
+Sprint: Sprint isn’t carrying the 64 GB V30, though it is selling the LG V30 Plus with 128 GB of storage.
+The phone arrives October 13, and can be yours for $38 per month and $0 down with Sprint Flex.
+The LG V30 Plus also comes with a much nicer pair of headphones in the box to help take advantage of that Hi-Fi DAC.

+If you happen to know anyone who also wants a new V30 Plus, you can take advantage of Sprint’s new BOGO deal (details at the link below).